Fogera: Economy

-Teff, corn, sorghum, cotton and sesame are important cash crops.
+Teff, corn, sorghum, cotton and sesame are important cash crops as is rice which was first introduced in the 1980s and is now one of the major rice growing areas in Ethiopia.
 Fogera is also known for its breed of cattle, which has a large frame and is one of the best native milk cows in Ethiopia; however, because other breeds of cattle are brought from Dera and Kemekem woredas to the Fogera plains in the dry season, the local breed is at risk of genetic dilution.

 There are 16 co-operatives, 9 of which are multi-purpose, 4 irrigation and 3 financial cooperatives.
 The multi-purpose cooperatives provide milling service, sell basic household goods, and distribute agricultural inputs in collaboration with the Agricultural Input Supply Corporation and the Ambasel and Merkeb Union cooperatives.
 Also located in this woreda is the community of Awra Amba, an Ethiopian grass-roots experiment in egalitarian living.

 One micro-finance institution operates in this woreda: the Amhara Credit and Saving Institution SC (ACSI), established in 1998.
 ACSI has extended loans totaling 8,678,581 Birr to 5,484 people for farm-related purposes; of these, 53 people defaulted on loans totaling 24,725.30 Birr.